Skip to content

 The less good

 • Event crowds will result in too many people walking on the Queen Street shared path for people to be able to ride as well.
-Given these high numbers at peak periods, it would be ideal to have separate paths for walking and riding here.
+Given these high numbers at peak periods, the ideal scenario would be to have separate paths for walking and riding here.

 Where’s it at?